sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 Where the Head: MLP → linear experiments are `+ Same RandAugment` models trained in parallel from the next section.
 For unknown reasons, models trained on the torchvision data pipeline seem more robust.
-To assess and attribute this surprise discrepancy, we compare the validation set images returned by these two pipelines by the L2 difference per pixel after `value_range(-1, 1)` rescaling.
+To assess and attribute this surprise discrepancy, we compare the validation set images returned by these two pipelines and measure the L2 difference per pixel after `value_range(-1, 1)` rescaling.
 We find that the tfds pipeline returns nearly all exact images if we specify the decoder to be `tf.io.decode_jpeg(..., dct_method="INTEGER_ACCURATE")` <d-footnote>There is only one nonzero L2 value less than 0.01, for some reason.</d-footnote>.
 The difference emerges with the default decoder `tf.io.decode_image` ("Default Decoder"),